 When you have experienced heartbreak, you turn to self-destructive activities like drinking, isolating yourself, or hooking up with others thinking it will help you forget your ex.

 But these kinds of activities don’t help you to build self-worth and confidence and do more harm than good.

 “Time,” they say heal all wounds, but there are fun and entertaining things to do after a breakup that can help you build and improve yourself for the better.

 Because of this, I have carefully curated a list of 22 hobbies (things)to do after a breakup.

 22 Fun Hobbies To Do After A Breakup To Lift Up Your Spirits

 Learn A New Language

 It also helps fight against feelings of depression.
-Multiple studies show that learning a new language improves not only your ability to communicate more widely but helps you to meet new people and build strong connections and avoid isolating yourself.
+Multiple studies show that learning a new language improves not only your ability to communicate more widely but also helps you to meet new people, build strong connections, and avoid isolating yourself.